-- 1. The contractor shall enable Agency subscribers to collaborate and share information, in real time, between groups and individuals in a closed user community. - 2.
+- a.
+The contractor shall enable Agency subscribers to collaborate and share information, in real-time, between groups and individuals in a closed user community.

+- b.
 The contractor shall provide Instant Messaging (IM) capability.
-The IM shall enable subscribers to engage in a private real time text chat between parties.
+The IM shall enable subscribers to engage in a private real-time text chat between parties.
 The IM shall provide the capability for individual text chat sessions and group or broadcast messages.

-- 3. The contractor shall provide presence information which allows a subscriber provide status on his/her availability, establish a list of contacts, and identify the status of those contacts and if they are available for a IM text chat.
+- c.
+The CoSS shall provide presence information which allows a subscriber provide status on his/her availability, establish a list of contacts, and identify the status of those contacts and if they are available for an IM text chat.
 Subscribers shall have the capability to activate presence status information settings with, at a minimum, the following options:

-- a.
-At a meeting
+- 1. At a meeting

-- b.
-Available
+- 2. Available

-- c.
-Away from the computer
+- 3. Away from the computer

-- d.
-Busy
+- 4. Busy

-- e.
-On the phone
+- 5. On the phone

-- f.
-Custom message assigned by the subscriber
+- 6. Custom message assigned by the subscriber

-When a presence status is activated, a scripted message to be returned to anyone attempting to IM the subscriber.
+When a presence status is activated, the contractor shall provide a scripted message to be returned to anyone attempting to IM the subscriber.